DiGa66/terraform-provider-croccloud/website/docs/d/network_acls.md

 }
 ```

-The following example retrieves a network ACL id in a VPC which associated
+The following example retrieves the ID of a network ACL which is associated with a specific subnet in a VPC.
-with specific subnet.

 ```terraform
 variable vpc_id {}